CONDUCTING INCLUSIVE FACULTY SEARCHES

 1. Evaluation Forms

 Criteria-based evaluation forms used at each stage of the selection process assist in recording the committee’s and others’ detailed evaluation of individual applicants.
 Use such forms when initially evaluating applicants, when creating one or more short lists of applicants to be invited to screening interviews, and then again when determining which of those short-listed applicants to invite for on-campus interviews.
 Similarly, criteria-based evaluation forms will assist in gathering clear evaluations from other department members invited to participate in finalists’ on-campus interviews.
-Committees may adapt the samples provided here or use department documents.
+Committees may adapt the samples provided below or develop their own.

 First Screening Evaluation Form (teaching-focused position)